LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 {
     public function __invoke(Property $property, Request $request)
     {
+        $property->load('apartments.facilities');

         if ($request->adults && $request->children) {
             $property->load(['apartments' => function ($query) use ($request) {
                 $query->where('capacity_adults', '>=', $request->adults)
                     ->where('capacity_children', '>=', $request->children)
                     ->orderBy('capacity_adults')
                     ->orderBy('capacity_children');
-            }]);
+            }, 'apartments.facilities']);
         }

-        $property->load('apartments.facilities');

         return new PropertySearchResource($property);
     }
 }
 ```

-So we're loading facilities all the time, and if there are adults/children parameters, we also load and filter the apartments.
+So we're loading facilities all the time, and if there are adults/children parameters, we override the value of apartments and filter them.

+**Notice**: perhaps there's a way to filter the results with Collection instead of doing `$property->load()` but during my experiments I didn't manage to make the Collection filter/reject methods work correctly.

 Result in Postman: